myuwi/mona-library-bot/README.md

 ## Features

-- Parse a Google Docs document and transform it to Discord embeds
+- Display the contents of a Google Docs document in a Discord channel using Discord message embeds
-- A permission system
+- A simple permission system
-- Automatically generate team comp images from text
+- Dynamically generate team comp images from text
-- Supports multiple servers
+- (Partially) Supports multiple servers

 ## Installation